 Namibia is highly committed to achieving its global agenda’s implantation status such as the Sustainable Development Goals (SDG’s) and the long-term national development framework, Vision 2030, especially in the area of environmental sustainability and combating climate change.

-The Fund in conjuction with Growth Catalyst Fund had Regional engagements on the New Green Economy.
-Selected regions where the project envisioned impactful projects were visited and engagement were held with the respective stakeholders including all regional governors, regional councillors, local authorities, traditional leaders but to mention a few.
+The Fund in conjunction with Growth Catalyst Fund had Regional engagements on the New Green Economy.
+Selected regions where the project envisioned impactful projects were visited and engagements were held with the respective stakeholders including all regional governors, regional councilors, local authorities, traditional leaders but to mention a few.

-Planning and preparations for this programme started as early as 2019 which saw a lengthy nationwide scoping trip befall in 2020.
-This scoping trip was steered to provide an overview of the environmental impacts, to identify certain bearings, possible gaps, processes, resources acquired in each region, to address these shortcomings and strategize the transformation of scarcity into abundance.
-The trip commenced on Sunday, 4 October and ended on Friday, 23 October 2020.
-The teams included 4 Growth Catalyst Fund (GrCF) members and 7 team of the Environmental Investment Fund of Namibia, as the implementation partner.
-The team travelled through all 14 regions of Namibia having started in the Kavango West, then Kavango, Zambezi, Ojtozondjupa, //Kharas Region and Omaheke regions.
+Planning and preparations for this program started as early as 2019 which saw a lengthy nationwide scoping trip befall in 2020.
+This scoping trip was steered to provide an overview of the environmental impacts, to identify certain bearings, possible gaps, processes, resources acquired in each region, to address these shortcomings, and strategize the transformation of scarcity into abundance.
+The trip commenced on Sunday, 4 October, and ended on Friday, 23 October 2020.
+The teams included 4 Growth Catalyst Fund (GrCF) members and 7 teams of the Environmental Investment Fund of Namibia, as the implementation partner.
+The team traveled through all 14 regions of Namibia having started in the Kavango West, then Kavango, Zambezi, Ojtozondjupa, //Kharas Region, and Omaheke regions.

-With every region facing its own challenges, the Project Manager, Triston Borah acknowledged the abundant land Namibia possesses but is faced with trials such as the scarcity of water, route to market and skills.
-“The aspect of water scarcity will be countered with smart and sustainable desalination technology for Saline and Brackish water aquifers in locations that possess the sources and the same sustainable principles and technology will apply to regions with fresh water sources” said Borah speaking on the water issue.
-As for the difficulty of the distribution channels, he said “this will be addressed by innovating the current logistics value chain such as TransNamib, Namibian Ports Authority and other logistics companies towards greener and long-term sustainable transport solutions to ensure the export of goods produced are authentically green, from farm to consumer” he further stated.
-However, with plenty unused land or plots the room for generating biomass, energy, aquaculture, hydroponics, agroforestry on these modules are good for multiplying what is already in place.
-Some sites presented itself to be rich in growing walnuts, almonds, green peppers, tomatoes, cabbage, spinach, onions and much more.
+With every region facing its own challenges, the Project Manager, Triston Borah acknowledged the abundant land Namibia possesses but is faced with trials such as the scarcity of water, route to market, and skills.
+“The aspect of water scarcity will be countered with smart and sustainable desalination technology for Saline and Brackishwater aquifers in locations that possess the sources and the same sustainable principles and technology will apply to regions with freshwater sources,” said Borah speaking on the water issue.
+As for the difficulty of the distribution channels, he said “this will be addressed by innovating the current logistics value chain such as TransNamib, Namibian Ports Authority and other logistics companies towards a greener and long-term sustainable transport solutions to ensure the export of goods produced are authentically green, from farm to consumer” he further stated.
+However, with plenty of unused land or plots, the room for generating biomass, energy, aquaculture, hydroponics, agroforestry on these modules is good for multiplying what is already in place.
+Some sites presented themselves to be rich in growing walnuts, almonds, green peppers, tomatoes, cabbage, spinach, onions, and much more.

-In the Ojtozondjupa region, having visited the National Youth Service Centre at Rietfontein, at the training center they produce white and yellow maize, hay bales, a variety of vegetables, maize meal, mahangu flower and milk.
-With all of these riches they still face challenges such as low yields under dryland production due to unreliable rainfall which is largely attributed to climate change, bush encroachment and high utility costs.
-The NGE 2030 envisions that this center can be irrigated with Lucerne production, irrigate maize and vegetables, a solar plant and bush feed production.
+In the Ojtozondjupa region, having visited the National Youth Service Centre at Rietfontein, at the training center they produce white and yellow maize, hay bales, a variety of vegetables, maize meal, mahangu flour, and milk.
+With all of these riches, they still face challenges such as low yields under dryland production due to unreliable rainfall which is largely attributed to climate change, bush encroachment, and high utility costs.
+The NGE 2030 envisions that this center can be irrigated with Lucerne production, irrigated maize and vegetables, a solar plant, and bush feed production.

 An integral part of running these Smart Agricultural Farming Modules will see the individuals on the ground using Reality-Based Training and development tools to successfully manage these modules.
-With the training comes real life issues which will need to be dealt with by the participants, thus the GrCF is structuring a Professional Development Fund which will focus on the skills development component for entrepreneurs, professionals and governance executives who will participate in the NGE 2030 programme according to Triston Borah.
-Each module is expected to export 500,000 tons of green animal feed such as Lucerne, export 400,000 litres of green airline fuel, 110,000,000 litres a year of green desalinated water, 300 MWe of peak load power, 290,000 hectares of desert altered to farmland, 410,000 sustainable jobs created and will source its own fuel, milk, dairy and vegetables, generate and sell electricity.
+With the training comes real-life issues which will need to be dealt with by the participants, thus the GrCF is structuring a Professional Development Fund which will focus on the skills development component for entrepreneurs, professionals, and governance executives who will participate in the NGE 2030 programme according to Triston Borah.
+Each module is expected to export 500,000 tons of green animal feed such as Lucerne, export 400,000 liters of green airline fuel, 110,000,000 liters a year of green desalinated water, 300 MWe of peak load power, 290,000 hectares of desert altered to farmland, 410,000 sustainable jobs created and will source its own fuel, milk, dairy, and vegetables, generate and sell electricity.